-When your signature verification certificate used to sign the Active Directory Federation Service (ADFS) Security Assertion Markup Language (SAML) response does not match what is in the SAML Administration module of your website, you will receive an error, "Login Failed – Cannot validate SAML token."
-You can fix this error by updating your Signature Verification Certificate in the SAML Administration module of your CivicEngage Central website using the following steps.
-If you need any assistance performing these steps, please reach out to CivicEngage Technical Support.
+When your signature verification certificate used to sign the ADFS SAML response does not match what is in the SAML Administration module of your website, you will receive an error, "Login Failed – Cannot validate SAML token."
+You can fix this error by updating your Signature Verification Certificate in the SAML Administration module of your website using the following steps.
+If you need any assistance performing these steps, please contact Support.

 Who can use this feature?

-- Uncheck the box next to Signature Signing and Verification
+- Uncheck the Signature Signing and Verification checkbox

-- Delete the certificate inside the Signature Verification Certificate box so it is empty
+- Delete the certificate inside the Signature Verification Certificate box so that the field is empty

-- Scroll back up and click Save Changes
+- Scroll back up and click the Save Changes button

-- In a new tab, navigate to https://[your website domain]/common/admin/rebuildcache.aspx to rebuild your site cache.
-You should see a blank page.
+- In a new tab, navigate to https://[your website domain]/common/admin/rebuildcache.aspx to rebuild your website cache; you should see a blank page

-- Go back to the SAML Administration module tab and check the box next to Signature Signing and Verification
+- Go back to the SAML Administration module tab and check the Signature Signing and Verification checkbox

 - Sign in to the website using ADFS